carly-lee/TIL/iOS/Swfit.md

 ```

 ## Protocols

 Protocols are like interfaces in other languages.
-When you adopt a protocol you agree to define the behavior it describes
+When you adopt a protocol you agree to define the behavior it describes.
+Protocol can be used like any other named type.

+> Classes, enumerations, and structs can all adopt protocols.

 ```swift
 protocol Flyable {